Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 when a collective of friends decided that without being granted legal marriage rights,

-they would leave and start their own, more inclusive country.
+they would leave and start their own more inclusive country.

-the law of unjust enrichment, which states,
+According to the Kingdom's website, the group cited the law of unjust enrichment, which states,

-if something is unjustly taken compensation must be made the group were of the opinion that the change in the marriage
+The group were of the opinion that the change in the marriage law had taken from homosexual people

-law had taken from homosexual people the right to be treated equally whether it be marriage
+the right to be treated equally, whether it be marriage, superannuation, hospital visits,

-but back then I think not being able to be married meant
+So yeah, there was like, and this sort of evolved over time, but back then I think not being able to be

-they didn't really treat de facto relationships
+married meant they didn't really treat de facto relationships and other unmarried relationships

 and didn't give those partners the same sort of rights.